-Norway’s Progress score was informed by 37 assessed fish stocks.
-Twenty-eight stocks had recent published official stock assessments, all from national authorities.
+Norway’s Progress score was informed by 36 assessed fish stocks.
+Twenty-seven stocks had recent published official stock assessments, all from national authorities.
 The remaining nine stocks were assessed using publicly available data and established data limited methods (CMSY++ or the Bayesian Schaefer Model).7, 8

 Norway’s Governance assessment was informed by two questionnaire respondents, three interviews with local fisheries experts and the publicly available literature.
 Consulted references are listed in the bibliography below.
 Our governance assessment measures country-level fisheries governance, with eight indicators referring specifically to a country’s most valuable fishery, as identified by respondents.
 The most valuable fishery identified for Norway was Atlantic cod, Gadus morhua.